 Revenue Recognition - Mortgage servicing fee income represents revenue earned for servicing mortgage loans.
 The servicing fees are based on a contractual percentage of the outstanding principal balance and recognized as revenue as the related mortgage payments are collected.
 Corresponding costs to service are charged to expense as incurred.
-Approximately \$612,000 in reimbursable servicing advances was receivable at March 31, 2016, and has been classified within "Receivables and other assets" on the consolidated balance sheets.
+Approximately \$891,000 in reimbursable servicing advances was receivable at September 30, 2016, and has been classified within "Receivables and other assets" on the consolidated balance sheets.
 For further discussion on Receivables and other assets, see Note 14.

 Servicing fee income received and servicing costs incurred are reported on the consolidated statements of comprehensive income.
-The difference between the fair value of MSRs and their amortized cost basis is recorded on the income statement as "Unrealized gain (loss) on investments in MSRs."
+The change in fair value from period to period is recorded on the income statement as "Unrealized gain (loss) on investments in MSRs."
 Fair value is generally determined by discounting the expected future cash flows using discount rates that incorporate the market risks and liquidity premium specific to the MSRs and, therefore, may differ from their effective yields.